dfinity/interface-spec/spec/index.md

 -   `ic0.msg_reply_data_append : (src : i32, size : i32) → ()`

     Appends data it to the (initially empty) data reply.
+Traps if the total appended data exceeds the [maximum response size](https://internetcomputer.org/docs/current/developer-docs/backend/resource-limits#resource-constraints-and-limits).

     This traps if the current call already has been or does not need to be responded to.